-Australasian naval station.
-The boundaries of the Australian Naval Station have been defined as follows:-From 95° E. long. by the parallel of 10° S. lat. to 130° E. long.; thence north to 12° N. lat., and along that parallel to 160° W. long., and on the south by the Antarctic Circle, including the numerous groups of islands situated within those limits.
+The boundaries of the Australian Naval Station have been Australasian defined as follows:-From 95° E. long by the parallel of 10° S. naval station. lat. to 130° E. long.; thence north to 12° N. lat., and along that parallel to 160° W. long., and on the south by the Antarctic Circle, including the numerous groups of islands situated within those limits.

-Imperial navy on the Australasian station.
-The defence of the Australasian coast is mainly in the hands of the British ships on the Australian Station, and of the Australasian Auxiliary Squadron.
+The defence of the Australasian coast is mainly in the hands of Imperial navy on the Austrathe British ships on the Australian Station, and of the Australasian lasian station.
+Auxiliary Squadron.
 Sydney, the head quarters of the fleet, ranks as a first class naval station; and extensive repairing yards and store-houses have been provided for the accommodation of the ships of war.
-There were stationed in the Australasian waters at the close of 1892 nine Imperial vessels whose armament, speed, &c., are as follow:-
+There were stationed in the Australasian waters at the close of 1891 nine Imperial vessels whose armament, &c., are as follows :---